hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

 - **`-config-file`**
 - **`-pid-file`**

-Once the unit file is defined and saved as e.g.
+Once the unit file is defined and saved (e.g.
-`/etc/systemd/system/consul.service`, be sure to perform a `systemctl daemon-reload` and then you can start your Consul service on each server.
+`/etc/systemd/system/consul.service`), be sure to perform a `systemctl daemon-reload` and then you can start your Consul service on each server.

-### Start Consul and Verify Cluster State
+### <a name="step2"></a>Step 2: Start and Verify the Consul Cluster State

-Be sure that the ownership and permissions is correct on the directory you specified for the value of `data_dir`, and then start the Consul service on each system and verify the status:
+Be sure that the ownership and permissions are correct on the directory you specified for the value of `data_dir`, and then start the Consul service on each system and verify the status: